 The historic landmark ACFL&MH is one of only four libraries in the United States endowed by famed industrialist and philanthropist, Andrew Carnegie.
 (Braddock, Homestead and Duquesne – the last, sadly demolished – where Carnegie had steel mills, are the others.)
 In the early 1890s, the leaders of what were then Chartiers and Mansfield approached Mr. Carnegie and offered to merge into a new town in return for a library.
 The borough of Carnegie incorporated in 1894.
 Ground was broken for the Library in 1899.
 The ACFL&MH opened its doors in May 1901 and has been proudly serving its community ever since.

-The ACFL is at:
+The ACFL&MH is located at:

 300 Beechwood Avenue